phish108/issue-to-page/README.md

 The github access token for the action.
 Defaults to `github.token`.
 Use your own token if really needed.

-### `issue-template`
+### `formhints`

 Inform if a template is used.
-This will then preprocess the issue.
-If no template is provided, then the issue will be just dumped as plain markdown.
+This file is an additional helper file that informs the action about how the field is supposed to be used.

 ### `label`